 The increasing incidence in type 2 diabetes is generally attributed to increasing weight gain, a poor diet, and lack of exercise, but is that really the whole story?
-There is growing scientific evidence that environmental contaminants can also contribute to the development of type 2 diabetes.
-Do contaminants contribute to the development of the autoimmune disease type 1 diabetes as well?
-This website is my attempt to examine the scientific evidence surrounding our exposure to contaminants and the development of diabetes.
-I focus on type 1, since my young son and I both have type 1, but also include information on type 2, gestational diabetes, and other related conditions.
+There is growing scientific evidence that environmental chemicals can also contribute to the development of type 2 diabetes.
+Do chemicals contribute to the development of the autoimmune disease type 1 diabetes as well?
+This website is my attempt to examine the scientific evidence surrounding our exposure to chemicals and the development of diabetes.
+I focus on type 1, since my young son and I both have type 1, but also include information on type 2 and gestational diabetes as well.

 It is clear that some environmental, not solely genetic, factors play a role in the development of type 1 diabetes.
 For instance, in sets of identical twins in which one twin has type 1 diabetes, the other twin does not necessarily develop the disease (Hyttinen et al. 2003).
 Also, people who move from a country where type 1 is rare to a country where it is more common have an increased incidence of the disease, implying that genetics alone does not tell the whole story (Feltbower et al. 2002).
-See the incidence pages for more information on type 1 diabetes incidence trends and patterns around the world.
+The incidence page has more information on type 1 diabetes incidence trends and patterns around the world.

-All of the people in the photos on this site have diabetes.
+All of the people in the photos on this site have diabetes, or are scientists studying diabetes or obesity.
 Some names have been changed.